 Immigrant Entrepreneur Awards

-To call attention to the critical contributions of immigrant entrepreneurs in Massachusetts, The Immigrant Learning Center hosts The ILC Immigrant Entrepreneur Awards Dinner each spring.
+To call attention to the critical contributions of immigrant entrepreneurs in Massachusetts, The Immigrant Learning Center hosts The Barry M. Portnoy Immigrant Entrepreneur Awards Benefit each fall.

 Other Entrepreneur Award Programs

 It’s not just Massachusetts.
 Immigrant entrepreneurs are making a big splash around the world, but there are still very few opportunities to celebrate them.

 - Immigrant Journey Awards Program, Dallas, TX